Nebulizers For Babies: How Do They Work?

 1. Jet nebulizer: It contains an air compressor with a motor that includes a piston.
 The piston moves to compress the air in a chamber.
 The compressed air then moves through the liquid medicine at a high velocity, which converts the liquid into a fine mist.
 Jet nebulizers are quite common in hospitals as they are inexpensive, and one pump can work multiple times.

 1. Ultrasonic nebulizer: A high-frequency ultrasonic wave vibrates a component, which is in contact with the liquid medicine.
 The rapid vibrations turn the drug into a mist.
 Ultrasonic nebulizers are silent and portable (due to battery power), but also expensive when compared to jet nebulizers.
-These nebulizers, however, produce smaller particles and therefore medication can penetrate deeper into the lung is smaller airways.
+These nebulizers, however, produce smaller particles, and therefore medication can penetrate deeper into the lungs in smaller airways.

-1. Vibrating mesh nebulizer: These also use the ultrasonic wave technology, but evaporate the liquid better.
+1. Vibrating mesh nebulizer: These also use ultrasonic wave technology but evaporate the liquid better.
 Vibrating mesh nebulizers may increase the temperature of the medicine and may not be recommended for all types of medications.

-1. Mechanical nebulizers: It needs no power to operate.
+1. Mechanical nebulizers: They need no power to operate.
 The user winds a spring at the bottom of the machine, and as the spring releases itself, it pressurizes the liquid and turns it into a mist.
 Mechanical nebulizers are seldom used.

 The type of nebulizer needed depends on factors like the medicine, dosage, and frequency of medication.